musicofdawei/portfolio/README.md

-# ehphci.github.io
+# gamedataethics.github.io
-The website for the workshop on Esports and High Performance HCI
+The website for the workshop on Game Data Ethics

-The website contains the home page of the ehphci workshop.
+The website contains the home page of the game data ethics workshop.
 There is a github markdown version used before papers are accepted, and an html version for after.

 The thumbnails folder contains the paper thumbnails used in the html page.